 PGD is used to identify a specific disease which you or your partner may already be aware of, and test for the probability of it being passed down to your baby.
 An example would be Cystic Fibrosis.

 PGS (also known as PGT-A) is used to examine your embryo's overall chromosomes level if you or your partner would like to find out about any potential genetic abnormalities.
 This is often performed if you are older than 37, as advancing age increases your eggs' risk of genetic abnormalities.

 Note: If you’ve had numerous miscarriages or repeated IVF failures you are also a good candidate.
 Some intended parents simply use PGD or PGS to increase the chances of conceiving.

-What to expect during PGD and PGS procedures
+What To Expect During PGD and PGS Procedures

 Over the past 20 years, vast improvements have been made in embryo biopsy techniques and genetics technologies, increasing your chances of conceiving.
-Here's what you or your partner can to expect for one or both of these procedures:
+Here's what you or your partner can expect for one or both of these procedures:

-- During IVF, your or your donor’s eggs are either harvested and are fertilized with sperm in the laboratory.
+- During IVF, your or your donor’s eggs are either harvested and fertilized with sperm in the laboratory.

 - PGD or PGS takes place after the second stage of IVF.
 The fertilized embryo is cultured for five to six days until it reaches the blastocyst stage (made up of hundred cells).

 - Your embryologist removes a small number of cells to test from the pre-placenta area using a laser and a microscopic glass needle.